Monte Cristi, Dominican Republic: History

+Towards 1740 the island of Santo Domingo had undergone a substantial change.
+In the western part of the island, the French had established a separate colony.
+This signaled the beginnings of a development process for the Spanish colony, which had remained outside the commercial currents for little more than a century.

+In this vein, the Spanish authorities had begun around 1684 a settlement program with families of Canarian origin, with which they gradually repopulated certain places considered strategic to contain the French advance on the island.
+One of those was Montecristi, and its new foundation began in 1751.
+On this occasion, they thought not only about the convenience of establishing a living border, but also about taking advantage of the facilities offered by its port for the development of international trade.

+In 1756 the ports of Montecristi and Puerto Plata were declared free for ten years, which had a positive impact on community development.
+By 1785 the population of the town had expanded considerably, if data noted by Antonio Sánchez Valverde in his book Idea about the value of the Spanish island are taken into account, which establishes some 5,550 inhabitants distributed between Puerto Plata and Montecristi.

 In 1895, it was the site of the signing of the Manifesto of Montecristi by Máximo Gómez and José Martí, at the Gómez home on Mella St. They sailed from "La Granja" beach, also in Monte Cristi, to Cuba to fight for its independence.

 Santiago-born educator and feminist Rosa Smester Marrero moved to Monte Cristi in 1913, becoming a teacher of the Higher Normal School of Montecristi and directing the Higher School of Ladies of Montecristi.

 Climate

-Monte Cristi has a hot semi-arid climate (Köppen: BSh) with a pronounced dry season in the summer, and a wet season in the winter.
+Monte Cristi has a hot semi-arid climate (Köppen: BShs, previously As) with a pronounced dry season in the summer, and a wet season in the winter.
 It has an average temperature of 26.5 °C and an average annual rainfall of 650 mm.
 The average evaporation is 1800 mm.
 Precipitation is highest in the eastern part of the park where the winds collide with the Northern Range and discharge their waters.
 The same applies to the area of Manzanillo.
 The same winds hit the Central Cordillera and its extension, the Massif du Nord in Haiti.
 The effect is felt mainly in the foothills near Loma de Cabrera and Dajabón, and to a lesser extent in Manzanillo.

-Hurricanes and tropical storms have little effect on the area of Monte Cristi, however, they can cause increased rains and flooding in the Yaque del Norte River, which brings sediment that affects reefs in the area.
+Hurricanes and tropical storms have little effect on the area of Monte Cristi; however, they can cause increased rains and flooding in the Yaque del Norte River, which brings sediment that affects reefs in the area.
 During the winter, some cold fronts come from North America, with low temperatures and strong northerly winds.
 It is also common that cold currents coming down from the Arctic seabed emerge when they hit the island shelf.